Meno Martha International Menopause Directory

 Can some endometriosis treatments result in induced menopause?

 “Some of the medical treatments offered can cause women to feel like they are going through the menopause.
 Some women choose to have surgery involving removing both ovaries.
 In both of these situations, women can experience a sudden onset of menopause symptoms which can range in severity.
-There is evidence to suggest that providing women with information of what to expect can help their mental and physical wellbeing (NICE Quality Standards)”.11
+There is evidence to suggest that providing women with information about what to expect can help their mental and physical wellbeing (NICE Quality Standards)”.11

 Menopause